EziOPratikk/weather-app/README.md

 2. **Create a .env file in the root directory and provide key/value pairs**

-   Visit [OpenWeather](https://openweathermap.org/), signin and obtain your API key.
+   Visit [OpenWeather](https://openweathermap.org/) and obtain your API key.

    Add the following line to your .env file: